zhuohua-qiao/MAIS-202/README.md

 # MAIS-202
-This repository contain my solution to the application code challenge for MAIS 202: Accelerated Introduction to Machine Learning.
+This repository is created for the application coding challenge for MAIS 202: Accelerated Introduction to Machine Learning.

 Please run coding_challenge.py to see my solution.